ctools/ctools/doc/source/users/reference_manual/ctbkgcube.rst

 cube to assure that the energy dependence of the background rate is sufficiently well sampled (in particular at low energies).

-ctbkgcube generates a background cube FITS file comprising two extensions.
+:ref:`ctbkgcube` generates a background cube FITS file comprising two extensions.
 The primary extension contains a 3-dimensional image that contains the background cube values.
 The next extension named ``ENERGIES`` contains a binary table that defines the energies of the background cube.

-ctbkgcube generates also an output model XML file that can serve as input for a maximum likelihood analysis.
+:ref:`ctbkgcube` generates also an output model XML file that can serve as input for a maximum likelihood analysis.
 The output model XML file is a copy of the input model XML file where the input background model has been replaced by a background model of type ``CTACubeBackground``.
 The ``CTACubeBackground``